abhijit-c/LatinTranslations/Georgics/src/book4.md

   subjunctive, meaning to be away/absent.
 - *signata* from *signo, signare, signavi, signatus* is the perfect passive participle, meaning to mark/stamp.
+- Accusative of respect!
+Accusative of limitation is this, but Huxley is British so we must suffer.

-      Let the scaly backs of the painted lizard be removed from the rich stalls, and the bee eater and the other birds and Procne, breast having been marked by bloody hands.
+      Let the lizards painted with respect to their scaly backs be removed from the rich stalls, and the bee eater and the other birds and Procne having been marked with respect to her breast by bloody hands.

 | *omnia nam late vastant ipsasque volantis*
 | *ore ferunt dulcem nidis immitibus escam.*